BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![smart screen warning](/img/exporters/installer/SmartScreen.png)

-As before, you can chose to continue by pressing more info and then Run anyway:
+As before, you can choose to continue by pressing more info and then Run anyway:

 ![smart screen warning keep](/img/exporters/installer/SmartScreenKeep.png)